California Expungement and California Criminal Records Services

 California Arrest Record Sealing

-If your California criminal record did not result in a conviction, some circumstances permit you to seal your California arrest record, completely removing the criminal record from the public record.
+If your California criminal record did not result in a conviction, in some cases you may instead seal your California arrest record, completely removing the criminal record from public view.
 However, qualifying to seal a California arrest record is much more difficult than expunging a California conviction.
-To qualify for a California arrest record sealing, you must establish that you were factually innocent of the crime you were arrested.
-This is usually a difficult legal standard to meet, but successfully sealing your California arrest record will typically completely remove your criminal from the California public record.
-Our law firm understands these complex laws, and is happy to help you understand if this is a reasonable option for you to pursue.
+To qualify for a California arrest record sealing, you must establish that you were factually innocent of the crime you were arrested for.
+This is usually a difficult legal standard to meet, but successfully sealing your California arrest record will typically completely remove your criminal from the California public view.
+Our law firm understands these complex laws, and is happy to help you determine whether this is a reasonable option for you to pursue.

 Expungement and Sealing of Marijuana Crimes (Proposition 64)